NLeSC/HEEM-dataset/README.md

 ## labels
 This directory contains JSON objects specifying mappings and clusterings.
 * bodyParts: mapping between words for body parts used in the texts and body part categories (in English).
 For example, the words _hooft_, _kop_, and _hoofd_ belong to category **head**.
-* HEEM clusters: clustering of HEEM labels into broader classes of emotions
+* HEEM clusters: clustering of HEEM labels into broader classes of emotions (see [1] for more details)
-* PosNeg: clustering of  HEEM labels into 2 classes of emotions (postive and negative)
+* PosNeg: clustering of  HEEM labels into 2 classes of emotions (postive and negative) (see [1] for more details)
 * heemLabels and heemModifiers: translations of the Dutch HEEM labels and modifiers to English.
 The English labels are used in the naf-files.